 get_trends returns trends, count, and woeid.
 Trend rows include name and can include description, query, and rank.Downstream Rows

-Wrap the task with Prefect options when you want retries around transient API, network, or rate-limit failures.Retry-After for repeated 429 responses, and keep limit at or below 200 for tweet search pages.
+Wrap the task with Prefect options when you want retries around transient API, network, or rate-limit failures.Retry-After for repeated 429 responses.
+Keep limit at or below 200 for bounded tweet search pulls.
+Pass next_cursor with the same query, query_type, and limit.

 Failure Routing